collapsed-stacks/startups/questions/3430/are-there-affiliate-networks-that-can-work-for-saas-it-businesses.md

 - posted by: [Virgil](https://stackexchange.com/users/2154786/virgil) on 2017-08-10
 - score: 0

-<p>Networks won't help you much, I'm a former affiliate and I can say that SaaS companies use networks more for the tracking part, not as a way to find more partners simply because the quality of those who came from those networks is extremely low.</p>
+Networks won't help you much, I'm a former affiliate and I can say that SaaS companies use networks more for the tracking part, not as a way to find more partners simply because the quality of those who came from those networks is extremely low.

-<p>You have 2 choices:</p>
+You have 2 choices:

-<p>1) Launch a partner program and start growing it by building relationships with influencers in your space, consultants, bloggers and other companies which target the same audience as you</p>
+1) Launch a partner program and start growing it by building relationships with influencers in your space, consultants, bloggers and other companies which target the same audience as you

-<p>2) Launch a referral program for customers only, but this works more in B2C where number of customers is high</p>
+2) Launch a referral program for customers only, but this works more in B2C where number of customers is high

-<p>As affiliate/referral tracking/management for SaaS, you can try out <a href="https://firstpromoter.com" rel="nofollow noreferrer">https://firstpromoter.com</a>, has same features as other competitors, but 5-8x lower price</p>
+As affiliate/referral tracking/management for SaaS, you can try out https://firstpromoter.com, has same features as other competitors, but 5-8x lower price